 - Al is involved in many tasks at the core of autonomous vehicles' functioning, including following the road, detecting obstacles, interpreting other vehicles' trajectories, managing speed, understanding driving styles and more. - Further, AI can help to develop AV technologies specifically aimed at reducing congestion as well as fuel consumption.
-For example, AV controllers can be used to smooth out traffic involving non-autonomous vehicles, reducing congestion-related energy consumption (Wu and al. 2017; Wu, Raghavendra and al. 2022).
+For example, AV controllers can be used to smooth out traffic involving non-autonomous vehicles, reducing congestion-related energy consumption (Wu et al., 2017; Wu, Raghavendra et al., 2022).